 Once you have completed work on a paper, you will of course start to look for the best place to publish your findings.
 But, given the vast numbers of scientific journals out there, it can be hard to decide to which journal you should submit.

 What is your approach to selecting a journal?
 Which criteria do you give most consideration to?
-Share your thoughts in the Comments field below.
+Please feel free to share your thoughts in our Facebook group.